The Taku is a Goretex, single-walled tube style tent…

 I camped out in a storm again.
 The top was waterproof but the floor still leaked in the corners.
 The hefty amount of reinforcing stitching and seams at the corners made it difficult to completely waterproof it.

-Much to my dismay, the floor material is NOT waterproof.
-It’s water resistant.
-How on earth a company makes a winter tent without a full waterproof floor is beyond me.
+Much to my dismay, the floor material is no longer waterproof.
 When you apply pressure to the material, any moisture underneath (be it rain or snow) will seep through the fabric.
 Just to illustrate this, I pushed my warm hand down against the floor for no more than 5 seconds and lifted it.

 As you can clearly see in the picture, the snow melted and went right through the floor.

 This leaves a strong imperative to have a footprint with you at all times (increasing the weight and negating some of the lightweight advantages of the tent).
 In addition, even with a Tyvek or other impermeable footprint, snow or rain inevitably creeps under the tent and between the floor and the footprint.
 This pretty much guarantees a wet mattress bottom by morning.

 Thank goodness that the outing in the pic above was only in the mid teens at night.
 That much water against your pad can really conduct away your heat quickly.
 I'm not sure when the waterproofing failed but at one point the floor used to be waterproof.

 The doors allow the elements to enter the tent when they are opened.
 There is no vestibule in this model.
 Instead, there’s just extended interior space at the head of the tent.
 This is a problem in rain but not that big of a deal in snow.

 The arched vents on either side of the tent allow air flow but keep out the snow and rain.
 The drape over the foot panel screen keeps out precipitation as well.